Recognizing topological polynomials by lifting trees: The complex of trees and the lifting map

 \section{The complex of trees and the lifting map}

 The goal of this section is to introduce some of the main objects of study in this paper.
-Specifically, we define \begin{enumerate} \item the complex of trees $\T_n$, \item the space of metric trees $\Y_n$, \item the augmented complex of trees $\hat \T_n$, and \item the lifting maps $\lambda_f : \T_n \to \T_n$ and $\lambda_f : \hat \T_n \to \hat \T_n$. \end{enumerate} We accomplish these goals in four corresponding subsections below.
+Specifically, we define \begin{enumerate} \item the complex of trees $\T_n$, \item the space of metric trees $\Y_n$, \item the augmented complex of trees $\hat \T_n$, and \item the lifting maps $\lambda_f : \T_n \to \T_n$ and $\lambda_f : \hat \T_n \dasharrow \hat \T_n$. \end{enumerate} We accomplish these goals in four corresponding subsections below.
 The space $\Y_n$ is introduced mainly as an auxiliary object; it is used to prove that $\T_n$ is contractible (Proposition~\ref{prop:tnc}).
-Specifically, we show that $\Y_n$ is homeomorphic to Teichm\"uller space (Proposition~\ref{prop:teich}), and we show that $\T_n$ is a spine for $\Y_n$.
-Throughout this section, let $P \subseteq \R^2$ be a set with $n$ elements; we refer to $P$ as a set of marked points in~$\R^2$.
+Specifically, we first show that $\Y_n$ is homeomorphic to Teichm\"uller space (Proposition~\ref{prop:teich}), which is a contractible space.
+We then show that $\T_n$ is a spine for $\Y_n$, that is, a subspace to which $\Y_n$ deformation retracts (Proposition~\ref{prop:tnc}).

 As mentioned in the introduction, the complex $\T_n$ is closely related to a poly-simplicial complex $\widetilde D_n$ defined by Nekrashevych \cite[Section 7.6]{nek_csa}.
 One point of distinction is that the complex $\widetilde D_n$ does not seem to be directly related to a subdivision of Teichm\"uller space.